SamAtkinsonModeste/ci-p-one-zen-oasis-spa/README.md

 With a clear idea of the site's look, I went straight to a high-fidelity mockup using Adobe XD.

-> The standard process is to create a Wireframe first.
+> Note: The standard process is to create a Wireframe first.

 <div align="center">
   <img src="assets/images/high-f-mockups.webp" style="background-color:black" alt="Home, Treatment and Booking mobile pages mockups">